 The princess-cut diamond ring is one of the most popular choices after the round brilliant cut.
-Known for its modern elegance, the top of the princess-cut diamond is shaped into a square or rectangular design with four bevelled slides, resembling an inverted pyramid.
+Known for its modern elegance, the top of the princess-cut diamond is shaped into a square or rectangular design with four bevelled slides, resembling an inverted pyramid, making it a standout style among diamond rings.

 Introduced in the 1960s, this relatively new style has gained popularity due to its distinctive shape.
 Often referred to as “squad modified brilliant,” the princess-cut engagement ring combines the brilliance of a round-cut diamond in a square or rectangular form.
-However, it should not be confused with the baguette cut, which has a completely different structure.
+However, it should not be confused with the baguette cut, which has a completely different structure, and it remains a popular choice within diamond engagement rings.

 One of the princess cut diamonds is so appealing because of its efficient use of the rough diamond.
 This cut retains about 80% of the original rough diamond, compared to the round brilliant cut, which retains only 50%.
 As a result, princess-cut diamonds are slightly more affordable on a per-carat basis.
 This efficiency also makes the princess-cut diamond a favourite among diamond cutters.